petermirithu/my_hoody/README.md

   Displays sign up page                         ~When the sign up is clicked.

-  Signs up with google                          ~When thhe sign up with google button is clicked.
+  Signs up with google                          ~When the sign up with google button is clicked.

   Displays profile page                         ~When one logs in automatically and when profile button is clicked.